Harvard-REACT/WSR-WifiDriver/README.md

 sudo ln -s iwlwifi-5000-2.ucode.sigcomm2010 /lib/firmware/iwlwifi-5000-2.ucode
 ```

 7. Change the source MAC address in random_packet (during packet injection) to the robot's MAC address.
-The MAC address is available on the Intel 5300 WiFi chip or can be obtained using the following command (This requires skipping step 4 to continue the driver installation as is):

-In file random_packet.c, modify the MAC addres on line 103 with corresponding address on your WiFi chip that you used in rx.c.
-Compile the code after modification
+In file random_packet.c, modify the MAC addres on line 103 with corresponding address on your WiFi chip that you used in rx.c (Step 4).

 ```
 cd linux-80211n-csitool-supplementary/injection